rll307/TransChannels/README.md

 [Rodrigo Esteves de Lima Lopes](mailto:rll307@gmail.com)

 # Acknowledgments
-I would like to express my gratitude to CNPq (Brazilian National Council for Scientific and Technological Development) for financing this research.
+I would like to express my gratitude to CNPq (Brazilian National Council for Scientific and Technological Development) for financing this research and [Agnes Sofia Guimarães Cruz](https://github.com/Agnessofia) for her input on earlier versions of this project.

+## Inspirarion
+The methodology for this paper was inspared in an analysis by Silas Gonzada at his blog [Paixão por Dados](http://sillasgonzaga.com/post/topic-modeling-nathalia-arcuri/)